This easy snickerdoodle recipe is perfect for the holiday season… or anytime. Don’t want pumpkin? Just leave it out!

 The main key here is to make sure your butter is softened or the cookies will not turn out.
 I’m sure there’s an excellent reason out there, but for the sake of all cookies, just do it!

-Tip: If you are really running behind, soften butter by warming a glass bowl with hot water, then placing the empty (but hot) bowl over a stick of butter.
-The baking gods say it works like a charm!
+Tip: If you are short on time, soften butter by warming a glass bowl with hot water, then placing the empty (but hot) bowl over a stick of butter.

 Tip: After baking, allow the cookies to rest for a few minutes on the same cookie sheet.
 The cooling will help the cookies keep their shape.